 Wellbeing Assessment.
 Strengths - BITE BACK.
 What are strengths?

-The Toolbox.
+Personal qualities Friendships/relationships Family Work/study/career Physical health Interests/hobbies Attitudes Are there things you want to change or work towards in any of these aspects of your life?
+The process of goal setting 1.
 How to set goals.
 Goal setting can help when: You feel overwhelmed by how much is going on You feel like you’re lacking direction You have a big project to tackle Why goal setting is useful Turning something you want in life into an actual goal is a really great way to make it happen.

 That’s because you’re making a decision to act in order to get what you want.
 Goals give you direction, they keep you focused and motivated, and increase your chances of achieving things.
 Achieve More by Setting Smart Goals.
 Week 3, Video 6 - S.M.A.R.T.
 Goals.
 Live for awesome.